No matter what you feel about regulating products, it has been proven beyond a shadow of a doubt that lead paint is a hazardous substance.

 While a new coat will provide a barrier against disturbing lead paint, it is always there, lurking in the background.
 Anything that disturbs the paint underneath is putting everyone in your home at risk of exposure.
 The only sure solution is having the paint removed by professionals and decontaminating your home.

 The Painting Company Solutions

 At The Painting Company, we provide the services of a foreman and project manager on every project.
 Additionally, all our painters receive extensive training, which includes knowing the risks of lead paint.
 If you want peace of mind that the health of your family is in good hands, we provide effective solutions for every painting project.

 We understand the challenges that lead paint presents.
 There is no substitute for professionalism and experience, when it comes to painting in older homes.
 Your dedicated team will consult with you throughout the project, ensuring that you are always well-informed about any potential problems that may arise.

-Call the Nevada Painting Company, today, if you are concerned about lead paint in your home.
-Our expert consultants will provide you with the best advice and answer any questions you may have.
+Call The Painting Company, today, if you are concerned about lead paint in your home.
+Our expert consultants in Arizona or Nevada will provide you with the best advice and answer any questions you may have.